Merit Press / Simon & Schuster (2017)

 NOTE ABOUT THE LANGUAGES AND MANGLED SPANISH

 The story is located mostly in Mexico, and most of the characters are Mexican, with the implication that everyone speaks Spanish.
 Later, readers discover that JP and Rocio’s grandparents have raised them both to be bilingual, with an emphasis on reading and writing in English.
-To demonstrate this, the author tosses in an occasional Spanish word or phrase, such as “sí, sí” instead of “yes” or immediately translates a Spanish word into English, such as when Abuela tells Juan Pablo: “This is your journey, your transformación.” (p.
+To demonstrate this, the author tosses in an occasional Spanish word or phrase, such as “sí, sí” instead of “yes” or immediately translates a Spanish word into English (or vice versa), such as when Abuela tells Juan Pablo: “This is your journey, your transformación.” (p.
 14) There are also some weak attempts to demonstrate code-switching, such as this, from a Spanish-speaking gang member:

 He gets the job done.
 No questions.
 Finito, done, everyone is muerto; the problem is no more. (p.
 23)